Custody & Parenting Time

 The complaint must be submitted in writing.
-You may use the Parenting Time Complaint Form (DOCX) or you may submit a complaint on an 8 1/2-inch by 11-inch size piece of paper, within 56 days of the alleged violation.
+You may complete and submit the Parenting Time Complaint Form online.
+Or you may print the Parenting Time Complaint Form (DOCX).
+You may also submit a complaint on an 8 1/2-inch by 11-inch size piece of paper, within 56 days of the alleged violation.

 The complaint must include:

 - Your case number

 - Name, address and telephone number of the plaintiff and defendant

 - Whether or not you attempted to pick up the child(ren)